orientechnologies/orientdb-docs/source/Concurrency.md

 ### Reduce Transaction Size

-Occasionally, OrientDB can throw the `OConcurrentModificationException` exception even when you concurrently update the first element.
-What this means is that, if you have thousands of records involved in the transaction, one changed record is enough to roll it back and raise the `OConcurrentModificationException` exception.
+On occasion, OrientDB throws the `OConcurrentModificationException` exception even when you concurrently update the first element.
+In particularly large transactions, such as whereyou have thousands of records involved in a transaction, one changed record is enough to roll the entire process back with an `OConcurrentModificationException` exception.

-For this reason, if you plan to update many elements in the same transaction with high concurrency on the same vertices, the best practice is to reduce the transaction size.
+To avoid issues of this kind, if you plan to update many elements in the same transaction with high-concurrency on the same vertices, a best practice is to reduce the transaction size.